zhuhongd/Technical-Interview-Prepare/week 01 (Hashmap, Hashset, List)/README.md

 ---

 **Next up:**
-Week 2 — Two-Pointers and Slicing Windows.
-You’ll see how to solve pair problems and range scans more efficiently, sometimes without any extra space.
+**Week 2 — Stack**, You’ll see how stacks help manage order and dependency in problems — great for parentheses, reversals, and “next greater” patterns.

 Happy hashing!